CELTA (Certificate in English Language Teaching to Adults)

 Irish or International bank draft made payable to the University of Limerick Language Centre

 This application will be reviewed by one of our Teacher Trainers.
 If your application is accepted, you will be given a pre-interview language awareness task to work through, followed by an interview.
-Once fully accepted, students must pay an initial deposit of €500 paid by credit / debit card or bank transfer and the balance is payable before you begin the course
+Once fully accepted, students must pay an initial deposit of €500 paid by bank transfer and the balance is payable before you begin the course

 1. Be over 20 years old (candidates between 18 and 20 may be considered depending on other criteria met).